i-singh2/NBA-Lineup-Prediction/README.md

 - Ensures compliance with dataset restrictions while maximizing predictive power.

 ### 3. Feature selection
-- Identify the most relevant features for predicting the optimal fifth player in a lineup.
+- Identify the allowed features for predicting the optimal fifth player in a lineup.
-- This step removes redundant or low-impact features to improve model efficiency.

 ### 4. Load and merge NBA Matchup Data
-- Load historical NBA matchups (2007-2015) and integrate them with player statistics.
+- Load and merge data of historical NBA matchups (2007-2015) and filter the allowed features.
-- Ensures a comprehensive dataset for training the model.

 ### 5. Handle Missing Values
-- Identify and fill or remove missing values to prevent model biases.
+- Identify and remove missing values to prevent model biases.
-- Techniques include imputation and dropping irrelevant records.

 ### 6. Label Encode Columns
 - Convert categorical data (e.g., team names, player names) into numerical format.